Last updated: July 2020

 monthsyears.
 Yes, you may die a lot.
 Yes, you may cause your team to lose.
 Yes, you might not actually enjoy your first game that much... but trust me, you are more than welcome no matter how bad you think you are.

-The *only* requirements that #tdmpickup asks of you, regardless of how bad you think you are, is that you A) use common sense, B) bind and use dropweapon, and C) know most of the maps before typing !a:
+The *only* requirements that #tdmpickup asks of you, regardless of how bad you think you are, is that you A) follow the rules, B) bind and use dropweapon, and C) know most of the maps before typing !a:

 Also occasionally included in rotation:

-Don't worry :) Lam and Whodares stepped down as admins and left the channel years ago, and the toxic elitism that plagued the channel in the early days has practically evaporated.
-It is a very relaxed and noob-friendly atmosphere these days, and while you still get the very occasional idiot (it is the internet after all), trust me, things are a lot nicer now.
+Lam and Whodares stepped down as admins and left the channel years ago, as did un4x, and the toxic elitism that plagued the channel in the early days has practically evaporated.
+It is a very relaxed and newb-friendly atmosphere these days, and while you still get the very occasional idiot (it is the internet after all), trust me, things are a lot nicer now.
+Drayan is the head admin, he wouldn't hurt a fly.

-That's understandable, ping after all is the highest priority for most of us, but if this is the main reason that is putting you off, please take a moment to check your ping on one of the new #tdmpickup servers, as your ping might have improved since the last time you checked:
+That's understandable, ping after all is the highest priority for most of us, but if this is the main reason that is putting you off, please take a moment to check your ping on one of the new servers, as your ping might have improved since the last time you checked.
+You can paste these URLs in your browser and Steam will handle the rest:

 Even if you have higher ping there than on your favourite CA server, please play a few games to get used to it and see how it goes.
 The sacrifice is worth it.